 You may notice more vaginal discharge than normal when using a pessary.
 Your vaginal discharge may also develop an odor.
 Certain vaginal gels can help with these side effects.
 Cleaning your pessary more often may also help with foul-smelling odor.

 Vaginal irritation is another possible side effect.
 Women who are past menopause may need to use estrogen cream to help relieve the irritation.

 Can the pessary get lost or fall out?

 The vagina is a closed tube.
 The pessary can’t go anywhere else inside the body.
-However, the pessary can fall out of the vagina if you strain too hard or lift something heavy.
+However, it can fall out of the vagina if you strain too hard or lift something heavy.
 This usually means that your pessary is too small.
 Check with your doctor if your pessary keeps falling out.